fengbintu/Neural-Networks-on-Silicon/README.md

 - **CirCNN: Accelerating and Compressing Deep Neural Networks Using Block-Circulant Weight Matrices.** (Syracuse University, City University of New York, USC, California State University, Northeastern University)
 - **Addressing Compute and Memory Bottlenecks for DNN Execution on GPUs.** (University of Michigan)
 - DRISA: A DRAM-based Reconfigurable In-Situ Accelerator.
 (UCSB, Samsung)
+- Scale-Out Acceleration for Machine Learning.
+(Georgia Tech, UCSD)
+- DeftNN: Addressing Bottlenecks for DNN Execution on GPUs via Synapse Vector Elimination and Near-compute Data Fission.
+(Univ. of Michigan, Univ. of Nevada)
+- Data Movement Aware Computation Partitioning.
+(PSU, TOBB University of Economics and Technology)
+  - *Partition computation on a manycore system for near data processing.*

 ### 2018 ASPDAC
 - **ReGAN: A Pipelined ReRAM-Based Accelerator for Generative Adversarial Networks.** (University of Pittsburgh, Duke)